dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture2801.md

 Fragile tests often have the perverse effect of making the system rigid.
 When developers realize that simple changes to the system can cause massive test failures, they may resist making those changes.
 For example, imagine the conversation between the development team and a marketing team that requests a simple change to the page navigation structure that will cause 1000 tests to break.

 The solution is to design for testability.
-The first rule of software design—whether for testability or for any other reason—is always the same: Don’t depend on volatile things.
+The first rule of software design—whether for testability or for any other reason—is always the same: Don't depend on volatile things.
 GUIs are volatile.
 Test suites that operate the system through the GUI must be fragile.
 Therefore design the system, and the tests, so that business rules can be tested without using the GUI.

 251